Hearing about the terminology “renewable energy” all your life but still confused about what it actually means? Then this article is for you.

 Solar energy is much more important than we can ever imagine.
 It helps in domestic purposes.
 And it also helps to use complex technologies like photovoltaic systems to convert solar power into electricity.

 Thus, solar energy helps in illumination, hot water, heating, electricity and oddly cooling as well.

-Depending upon the scale, small-scale windmills are used to irrigate farm lands.
+Depending upon the scale, small-scale windmills are used to irrigate farmlands.
 Whereas large-scale turbines capture wind and convert it into electricity.
-Commercialization of the wind powered generating systems have helped many households and organizations.
+Commercialization of the wind-powered generating systems has helped many households and organizations.
 However, it requires extensive aerial coverage to produce significant amounts of energy.

 Direct use of geothermal energy includes:

 - helping in the growth of greenhouse plants,

 - regulating water temperature of fish farms and assisting various industrial processes.